ezsystems/commerce-documentation/docs/guide/search/search_faq.md

 When the content model is used as data provider, `ezplatform:solr_create_index` removes the index in production.

-It depends ono the configuration.
+It depends on the configuration.
 If Solr is configured to auto-commit, the index is removed.
 If no auto-commit is configured, the index is removed as well, but the removal only takes effect after the commit at the end.
 Until that time everything is still searchable.
 No auto-commit also means that changes in the administration are be visible, since the process does not include a commit.